 Federal need-based grant for families with EFC's between 0-1000.
 The maximum award is $1,000.
 (Funds are limited.)

 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to $4,000 per year to students who intend to teach in a high need field in a low income school.
+Due to federal sequestration, the maximum TEACH Grant is currently $3,728 for the academic year.

 - Federal TEACH Information